These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing lab results, imaging reports, and treatment records to the exam

-Why: The DBQ requires the examiner to document specific lab values (TSH, Free T4, Free T3, PTH, calcium), imaging dates, and treatment history.
+The DBQ requires the examiner to document specific lab values (TSH, Free T4, Free T3, PTH, calcium), imaging dates, and treatment history.
 Without records, the examiner may document 'unavailable' or rely on memory, which can result in an incomplete DBQ.

-Do this instead: Print and organize your lab results, imaging reports, and treatment records chronologically.
+Instead: Print and organize your lab results, imaging reports, and treatment records chronologically.
 Bring a medication list.
 Request a copy of your VA records in advance if possible.

 Impact: All levels - incomplete documentation can result in denial or lower rating